Learning Fast and Slow: PROPEDEUTICA for Real-time Malware Detection: Introduction

-In this paper, we introduce and evaluate \spectrum, a novel methodology and a proof-of-concept prototype for the Windows OS for efficient and effective on-the-fly malware detection, which combines the best of conventional machine learning (ML) and deep learning (DL) algorithms.
-In \spectrum, all software in the system is subjected to conventional ML for fast classification.
-If a piece of software receives a borderline malware classification probability, it is then subjected to further analysis via our newly proposed \deepm.
-Further, in an exploratory fashion, \spectrum adds delays to the execution of software subjected to DL analysis as a way to "buy time" for \deepm to finish analysis and to rate-limit the impact of possible malware in the system while analysis is underway.
+\xy{In this paper, we introduce and evaluate \spectrum, a framework for efficient and effective real-time malware detection, considering both prediction performance and efficacy in the detection phase. \spectrum is designed to combine the best of ML and DL methods, i.e., speed in prediction from the ML methods and accuracy from the DL methods.} In \spectrum, all software in the system is subjected to ML for fast classification.
+If a piece of software receives a borderline malware classification probability, it is then subjected to additional analysis with a more performance expensive and more accurate DL classification.
+The DL classification is performed via our proposed algorithm, \deepm.
+Compared to existing DL methods~\cite{hardy2016dl4md,wang2017adversary,kolosnjaji2016deep}, \deepm can learn spatially local and long-term features and handle software heterogeneity via the application of both ResNext blocks and recurrent neural networks with multi-stream inputs.
+By leveraging such multi-stage design, \spectrum is capable of providing precise and real-time detection.

-The inspiration for our methodology is the practice of propedeutics Medicine.
-In Medicine, propedeutics refers to diagnose a patient condition by first performing initial non-specialized, low-cost exams or by patient data collection based on observation, palpation, temperature measurement, and proceeding to specialized, possibly expensive and diagnostic procedures only if preliminary exams are inconclusive.
-In this paper, our proposal is to first attempt to classify (``diagnose'') a piece of software (``patient'') as malicious (``experiencing a medical condition'') using fast conventional ML (simple and non-expensive "diagnostic procedures").
-If classification results are borderline (``inconclusive''), the software is subjected to accurate, but more performance expensive DL methods (complex, expensive ``diagnostic procedures'').